nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 * All parameters must be provided in correct order as shown above.
 * `NUMBER_OF_STATIONS` is a **positive integer**  representing the number of stations for one Gym session.

-Examples: `new /e:gym /n:4`
+Examples: `new /e:gym /n:2`

 #### Adding Gym Stations

-Upon entry of the `new /e:gym` command, the bot will prompt for further details:
+Upon entry of the `new /e:gym` command, the bot will prompt for further details for each station done:

 Format: `STATION_NAME /s:SET /r:REPS /w:WEIGHT`